Draft Horse Harness

-Driving draft horses in harness is a popular pastime in the United States and worldwide, and in some areas draft horses are still used for work as they have been for centuries.
+Driving draft horses in harness is a popular pastime in the United States and worldwide.
+In some areas draft horses are still used for work as they have been for centuries.

 Draft Horse Breeds